DanilMan/CMPM163Labs/README.md

 Recreation:
 ![](lab6/unitycandle.jpg)
 #### iv.
 Explanation of object's material:
 For the object I started by making a basic mesh of the candle in Maya.
 Then I imported it into unity and I used the standard shader and used the Fade rendering mode on the glass container.
-I made it completely metallic, so it would be very reflective, and it almost 85% smoothness and it became shinny like glass.
+I made it completely metallic, so it would be very reflective, and I set it to almost 85% smoothness and it became shiny like glass.
 I also added a texture and a normal map of a dimpled material.
 This made it look almost more like ice then class, but it still looks pretty nice.
 The wax I used the image of a bumpy wall for the metallic texture and turned the smoothness pretty low.
 I also added a normal map of the texture.
-Lastly, the wick I simply shrunk a simple cylander object in unity and added the wood texture from the ground and used the glass normal map and brought down its metallic and smoothness levels.
+Lastly, the wick I simply shrunk a simple cylinder object in unity and added the wood texture from the ground and used the glass normal map and brought down its metallic and smoothness levels.
 #### v.
 Description of two textured objects:
 I used a wood texture and normal map for the plane I used as the ground for my scene.
-I also used a sharred wood texture and normal map for the sphere.
+I also used a charred wood texture and normal map for the sphere.
 #### vi.
 Description of skybox:
 For the skybox I downloaded the AllSkyFree pack from the unity asset store and used their Deep Dusk skybox.